SmartekWorks/smartekworks.github.io/swat/ref_web_operation.md

 * In multi-select typed node, use `,` to specify several sub-node querying index and use blank to select none.
 For example, `1, 2` will select the sub-node at position `1` and the sub-node at `2`.
 * In single select node, only integer except `0` is allowed.
 * Variables can be used.

+Errors
+---

+Web operation may encounter various of error in validation and in execution.
+Most common errors a listed below:

+* Parameter data is not valid. (in validation and execution) Value of parameter in `Text Query`, `Index Query` is not valid.
+Please refer to [Querying Modes](#Querying_Modes) for details.
+If you use variables in the parameter, the error will be detected in execution instead of in validation.
+* Cannot find target page. (in execution)
+This error occurs when no page is satisfied the matching rules defined in page identification of the target page.
+* Cannot find target operation. (in execution)
+The expected operation does not exist.
+* Cannot find target node. (in execution)
+The expected node does not exist.
+* Cannot find target sub-node. (in execution)
+Cannot find the matched result based on the input of parameter in querying mode.

+Evidences
+---

+All web operation will take the following basic evidences for the activated window after execution, and if an operation contains several steps such as input and submission, an extra screenshot will be taken before the last step.
+Evidence for alert will also be avaialbe if there is any alert handling in the operation.

+* Screenshot
+* HTML
+* Screenshot before submission
+* Alert information in JSON text format

+If you want to take evidence for another window, you just need to append a **Window Control** system operation to activate the target window.

 Using Variable
 ---